-Black bears are common predators of ungulate neonates (Tigner et al. 2014).
+Although black bears are known to be predators of ungulate neonates, predation rates will vary widely in response to geographic, seasonal, and spatial factors.
 They are less predatory than wolves, but bear density can be an order of magnitude greater that wolves, and therefore can have a significant effect on ungulate calf mortality (Tigner et al. 2014).
 Predation rates are thought to be facilitated by linear development.
 However, bears will avoid linear development with active human activity, as will some of their potential prey species (e.g. moose, caribou).